Occupational Therapy Burn Fellowship Program

 - 6–8 week focused learning: Orientation, Basic Medical Review, Clinical Ethics, ICU and acute care, Hand and Wrist care, Elbow and Shoulder care, Neck and Face care, Outpatient and Rehabilitation

-- Continuous learning: Research, Advocacy, Interdisciplinary Learning, Wellness, Academic Teaching and Leadership
+- Continuous learning: Research, Advocacy, Interdisciplinary Learning, Wellness and Health Promotion, Academic Teaching, and Leadership and Professional Development

 Eligibility: